Prevalent, consistent paranormal activity point to

-Entities of actors/actresses will appear in the dressing rooms, dressed in the same costumes as the present day performers, getting ready for a production in front of a live audience.
+To make themselves feel better, the spirits of actors and actresses will appear in the dressing rooms, dressed in the same costumes as the present-day performers, who are getting ready for a production in front of a live audience.

-These entities have the good manners most of the time not to upstage the living actors during a performance, but:
+These spirits have the good manners most of the time not to upstage the living actors during a performance.

-Sometimes these entities need some chuckles, and want to let the living know they are there.
+Sometimes these spirits need some chuckles, and want to let the living know they are there.

 They move around items of importance during the rehearsal time, or between performances.

-During a play where the actors have water poured into mugs, one actress found sawdust in hers that wasn’t there when the water was poured.
+During a play where the actors had water poured into mugs, one actress found sawdust in hers that wasn’t there when the water was poured.

-Likes to move props, like canes and stick horses and put them in odd places, much to the frustration of the producers of various shows.
+She likes to move props, like canes and stick horses, and put them in odd places, much to the frustration of the producers of various shows.

 Her unseen presence has been felt all over the theatre.

-The actors/actresses on stage, have seen shadowy people up in the rafters/catwalk, where the production crew have traditionally done their part to enhance the production on stage.
+The actors/actresses on stage have seen shadowy people up in the rafters/catwalk area, where the production crew have traditionally done their part to enhance the production on stage.

-Sounds of a meowing kitty has been reported by many.
+He apparently has the company of a spirit kitty whose meows have been reported by many.

-Besides the many reports of the personal experiences of the staff and thespians, and others who spend time in the theatre building, many other paranormal investigation groups have also caught a few bits of hard evidence, as well as had personal experiences as well.
-Here are two of these paranormal groups, and their findings.
+Besides the many reports of the personal experiences by staff and thespians, and by others who have spent time in the theatre building, many other paranormal investigation groups have also caught a few bits of hard evidence, and/or had personal experiences as well.

-Twin Cities Paranormal Society – In their April 14th, 2007 investigation report numerous personal experiences:
+Twin Cities Paranormal Society – In their April 14th, 2007 investigation report they recount numerous personal experiences:

-State that investigators had to ask permission of the spirits before their cameras would work.
-Recording equipment located in the balcony mysteriously was unplugged.
+Investigators had to ask permission of the spirits before their cameras would work.
+Recording equipment in the balcony was mysteriously unplugged.

-An investigator who was sitting on a chair back stage, had the experience of being moved, chair and all, when some unseen presence dragged the chair a bit with the investigator still sitting in it.
+An investigator who was sitting on a chair backstage, had the experience of being moved, chair and all, when some unseen presence dragged it backward.

-A group of investigators in the back stage area caught the sudden aroma of a fruity fragrance, that wafted through the area for a moment.
+A group of investigators back stage caught the sudden aroma of a fruity fragrance, wafting through the area for a moment.

 Genuine cold spots were recorded and felt in both the men’s and women’s dressing rooms.

-Upstairs on the second floor, a big group of investigators throughout the investigation at different times, experienced a dark cloud that would envelope them for a moment, making it hard to see a hand in front of the face.
+Upstairs on the second floor, a big group of investigators during the investigation at different times, experienced a dark cloud that would envelope them for a moment, making it hard to see their own hands in front of their faces.
 It stayed for a minute or two, then would go away.

 Midwest Outer Realm Followers – Investigation on Nov.
 8th, 2010